YaleArchivesSpace/aspace-omniauth-cas/README.md

 Yale-specific notes
 ------------

-This fork targets ArchivesSpace version 2.4.1.
+This fork is intended to use Yale's NetID rather than email address to identify users.
+It targets Yale's customized ArchivesSpace version 2.4.1.
 The config.rb should have a section that looks as follows:

 ```
 AppConfig[:omniauthCas] = {